ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 state can help improve future Connection establishment due to re-using results and credentials, and favoring paths and protocols that performed well in the past.

 Cached state may be associated with different Endpoints for the same Connection, depending on the protocol generating the cached content.
-For example, session tickets for TLS are associated with specific endpoints, and thus SHOULD be cached based on a Connection's hostname Endpoint (if applicable).
+For example, session tickets for TLS are associated with specific endpoints, and thus should be cached based on a Connection's hostname Endpoint (if applicable).
 On the other hand, performance characteristics of a path are more likely tied to the IP address and subnet being used.

 ## Protocol state caches

 Some protocols will have long-term state to be cached in association with Endpoints.
-This state often has some time after which it is expired, so the implementation SHOULD allow each protocol to specify an expiration for cached content.
+This state often has some time after which it is expired, so the implementation should allow each protocol to specify an expiration for cached content.

 Examples of cached protocol state include: